Suong-Tran/interview-task/readme.md

 * The codebase only contains a simple file structure with no third party dependencies or libraries, this is done intentionally to show understanding of the fundamentals of web design and development.
 * You should spend approximately 2 hours on this task, if you go over or spend less time, that’s OK too!
 Just be fair to yourself.

+### Prerequisites
+* Please find the design of the contact form inside the docs folder

 ### Contact Form Development:
 Fork the repository:
   ```sh